 Do consolidation loans hurt your credit score?

-A payday consolidation loan can only hurt your credit score if you are unable to meet the payment requirements.
-In most cases, if repayment is more than 30 days late it will be marked on your credit history, potentially affecting your future financial choices.
+A payday consolidation loan can hurt your credit score if you are unable to meet the payment requirements.
+In most cases, if a repayment is more than 30 days late, it will be marked on your credit history, potentially affecting your future financial choices.

-However, if you do meet the payment requirement, a payday consolidation loan can make for a healthier credit score.
+If you do meet the payment requirements, a payday consolidation loan could make for a healthier credit score.
 Making regular payments on time shows you as a reliable borrower, especially if you can completely eliminate your outstanding balance.

 Is consolidating loans a good idea?